"I really thought you did a nice and fair job trying to get my divorce through. "

 During my life as a litigator, I used to read books about the strategy of winning and the art of war.
 It wasn’t until years later that I realized these strategies never did any good for the children of divorce or the health of the family.
 The adversarial approach made it impossible for the parties to find a working relationship as co-parents after the divorce was final.
 Families and even extended families were torn apart, causing a ripple effect for generations to come.

 The outcomes for clients choosing from a variety of methods under the Appropriate Divorce Resolution (ADR) umbrella-such as mediation, arbitration, and collaborative practice- have been truly amazing.
-I have found that the key to a successful divorce process which preserves the family and the dignity of both parties and results in deep, long lasting resolutions is client education and informed choice.
+Becker Legal Group has found that the key to a successful divorce process which preserves the family and the dignity of both parties and results in deep, long lasting resolutions is client education and informed choice.
 90% of divorce attorneys immediately push clients toward litigation.
 With so many other options available, this lack of full disclosure is inexcusable.

 My subsequent years of training as a Collaborative Process attorney and mediator advanced my skills and opened my eyes to the importance of empowering my clients to resolve their disputes through a dignified and creative process while staying out of the courtroom and out of battle.
 I strongly encourage you to schedule a consultation with me to discuss the specific needs of your family and gain an education on all of the options available.
 I welcome you to our firm.